-- 35.10.1.
-The candidate, the supervisor(s), the non-examining chair and the examiners are present in the first session. - 35.10.2.
-The purpose of this session is: - 35.10.2.1. to provide the candidate with an opportunity to briefly address the examiners on the main implications and contributions of the study by way of a short introduction of maximum 10 minutes; - 35.10.2.2. to provide the opportunity for the examiners to ask the candidate questions, to discuss or clarify issues raised in the written reports or other issues which might arise during the oral; and - 35.10.2.3. to serve as a forum for the examiners to discuss their required revisions or material revisions (if any) with the candidate. - 35.10.3.
-The candidate and supervisor(s) (and any other members of the audience) leave the room.
+- 36.9.1.
+The candidate, the supervisor(s), the non-examining chair and the examiners are present in the first session. - 36.9.2.
+The purpose of this session is: - 36.9.2.1. to provide the candidate with an opportunity to briefly address the examiners on the main implications and contributions of the study by way of a short introduction of preferably no longer than 10 minutes; the presentation may be open to the public and